bjoaquinc/hunyo-mcp-server/DEVELOPMENT.md

 # Development Guide

-This guide explains how to set up the **Hunyo MCP Server** project for development using modern Python tooling.
+This guide explains how to set up the **Hunyo MCP Server** project for development using modern Python tooling with **hatch-only architecture**.

 ## 🚀 Quick Start